alantanlc/spring-boot-multi-module/README.md

 - Aggregate, entities, value-objects live along with Service and Repository Interfaces reside in the Domain submodule
 - Service implementations reside in the Service submodule
 - Repository implementations reside in the Repository submodule

+### Logging

+[Simple Logging Facade For Java (SLF4J)](http://slf4j.org) is used for logging in this project.
+SLF4J serves as a simple facade or abstraction for various logging frameworks (e.g. java.util.logging, logback, log4j) allowing the end user to plug in the desired logging framework at _deployment_ time.

+Before you start using SLF4J, we highly recommend that you read the two-page [SLF4J user manual](http://www.slf4j.org/manual.html).

+To perform logging, assign a class member variable `logger` to the Logger object returned by the LoggerFactory.
+You can then use `logger` inside any class or object methods.